Goally Penguin Logo with Sunglasses

 Goally takes kids on an adventure that includes interactive practice and checkpoints along the way!
 No web browsers, YouTube, or social media.

-Understanding how Down Syndrome is diagnosed can initially seem overwhelming.
-But remember, you’re not alone.
-Resources and support systems are available to help you and your child navigate this journey.
-Your child, like every other kid, has the potential to lead a fulfilling life.
-The diagnosis is just a part of their identity, not their identity.
-So, diagnosing Down Syndrome involves screening and diagnostic tests.
-These tests provide valuable information to help you prepare for and support your child’s development.
-And remember, every child is unique, every child is special, and every child brings joy and love into our lives.
-With tools like Goally, you can provide the right support to your child and help them thrive.
+Understanding how Down Syndrome is diagnosed can be overwhelming, but you’re not alone.
+There are resources and support systems to help you.
+Your child, like any other, can lead a fulfilling life.
+The diagnosis is just a part of their identity.
+Diagnosing Down Syndrome involves screening and diagnostic tests that give valuable information.
+Every child is unique, special, and brings joy and love.
+With tools like Goally, you can support your child and help them thrive.

 What is Down Syndrome?